kevva/logalot/README.md

      info : this is a message
      warn : this is a warning
   success : this is a success message
-    error : this is an error

-    at ChildProcess.exithandler (child_process.js:648:15)
+    error : Error: this is an error at ChildProcess.exithandler (child_process.js:648:15)
     at ChildProcess.emit (events.js:98:17)
  */